-Gorubathan is a small beautiful town located in the Kalimpong subdivision of Kalimpong district of the northern part of Bengal.
+Gorubathan is a small beautiful town located in the Kalimpong subdivision of the Kalimpong district of the northern part of Bengal.
 The colour of Gorubathan is green.
 The lush green landscape amidst the surrounding hills is strikingly beautiful.
 It is an ideal eco-tourism destination where forest, tea gardens, mountains and river everything exists.
 The place is locally known as Sombare.
 The reason behind this interesting name is a weekly local 'Bazar ' (market) which takes place every Monday (Sombar) here.
-Situated in the eastern bank of the Chel river, Gorubathan is a nature lovers delight.
+Situated on the eastern bank of the Chel river, Gorubathan is a nature lovers' delight.

 Among the villages of Gorubathan, the village of fagu has an abundance of natural beauty.
-The British tea bungalow on the hilltop and the surrounding beautiful fagu tea estate is a huge attraction.
+The British tea bungalow on the hilltop and the surrounding beautiful fagu tea estate is a huge attractions.
 This place offers a majestic view of the mountains and the valley.

 visitors can see the Tamang monastery in neem basti.

 Jhandi Dara is another nearby place which is famous for the breathtaking view of the Himalayan range and Dooars areas.

 Lava is another very popular place in North Bengal which is very close to Gorubathan.
 The journey from Gorubathanto lava is renowned for its great natural view.
 One can easily do a day trip to lava from Gorubathan.

 Gorubathan is easy to reach.
 It is 55 kilometres from NJP Station.
 Kalimpong is 81km through NH 17 & NH 10.
 Through Lava, it is just 72 km.